QuestioWo/Sigma17/README.md

 * √ - Allow unhighlighted code chunk to have tabs used correctly.
 * √ - Make webiste display properly on Firefox and Safari
 * x - Make double clicking on output boxes work properly on Firefox
+* Allow multiple data statements to be strung together, e.g `data $30,$40`
+* Make the code debugger follow the line that was executed
+* Highlighting for effected/used memory values and registers.
+* Stricter requirements for labels to be accepted.
+* Binary accepted as integers.
+* Abstract RegEx for checking statements.

 ## Author